Abdykarov/Abdykarov/README.md

 ### Hi there 👋
 <a href="https://www.linkedin.com/in/abdykili/">My LinkedIn profile</a>

-I'm currently working at a company Karlín IT Group as Software-Engineer.
+I'm currently working at a company Lundegaard as Java Junior Developer.

 I have experience in designing and developing scalable and highly available software­-​as­-​a­​service applications using Java/Spring stack.
 I am always open in working with new tech stack.
 Following are my current tech stack.